KNMI/adaguc-server/doc/configuration/Configuration.md

 [Back to readme](../../Readme.md)

-Below a quick overview of the configuration options is given.
-Some options provide a detailed description when clicked.
+Here all configuration options of adaguc-server are listed.
+The configuration is done in XML.
+The hierarchical structure of the configuration is reflected in this document.
+XML elements can be configured with attributes and values.

 -   (name1,name2) - Indicates the possible attributes of an XML element
 -   `<value>` - Indicates that a value can be assigned to the XML